 - They are used to decontaminate specific biological waste and sterilize media, instruments, and labware.

-- Regulated medical waste that might contain bacteria, viruses, and other biological materials are recommended to be inactivated by autoclaving before disposal.
+- Regulated medical waste that might contain bacteria, viruses, and other biological materials is recommended to be inactivated by autoclaving before disposal.

 - In medical labs, autoclaves are used to sterilize medical equipment, glassware, surgical equipment, and medical wastes.